WPBeginner

 Managing users in WordPress

-You can edit the user’s profile to change their password, change their role, and more.
-You can also bulk edit users to change their role, if you want to upgrade or downgrade several users’ role at the same time.
+You can edit the user’s profile to change their password, their role, and more.
+You can also bulk edit users to change their roles if you want to upgrade or downgrade several users’ roles at the same time.

 Users can also edit their own profile by going to Users » Profile in the WordPress dashboard.
 They can add a profile picture and change most of their details, but they cannot change their role.